 During a biopsy a small sample of breast tissue is taken and examined under a microscope to determine whether Paget cells are present.
 If a lump is found in the breast, a sample of that tissue will also be taken.

-A mammography is an x-ray of the breast tissue and may be used to determine whether Paget cells are present.
-A mammography is also used to detect or rule out whether an underlying cancer is present.
+A mammogram is an x-ray of the breast tissue and may be used to determine whether Paget cells are present.
+Mammography is also used to detect or rule out whether an underlying cancer is present.
 Additional specialized imaging techniques such as an ultrasound or magnetic resonance imaging (MRI) may be used to create additional images of the breast and to determine whether an underlying cancer is present.